 Besides seeing and hearing the candidate, it also allows companies to humanize your brand.
 Candidates can see recruiters talking to them face to face about the job, which can be more appealing than if that candidate would just be on your website reading the job description.
 It also gives candidates the opportunity to see the recruiter they would be working with before applying for the job.

 Attracting Young Talent

 TikTok is also a way for companies to reach a younger audience.
-If there is a certain industry that is struggling to attract young talent, Free Tiktok likes could be a way to capture the attention of younger generations.
+If there is a certain industry that is struggling to attract young talent.
 As we know from the beginning of this article, over 78% of TikTok users are 39 and under, so it may be a sweet spot for companies to find those younger candidates.
 Contra, a job platform for freelance workers, said that between 80 and 90 percent of its Gen Z users arrived via its TikTok or Instagram Reels.(4)

 TikTok offers paid ads as well that allows you to target content based on gender, age, location, and interests.
 This gives you an opportunity to reach people that otherwise wouldn’t have come across your brand.
 If your content is relevant and captivating they will come back to your brand and maybe even follow you!

 What should you consider before using TikTok?

 As with everything, there are somethings you will want to consider before adding a TikTok Recruiter.

 TikTok chooses videos “For You” based on videos that you have liked, shared, re-watched, or commented on.
 It also shows videos to people based on location, so using location-based hashtags can help get your videos in front of people based on locations you are looking to target.(6) This is good for the fact that you don’t need TikTok users to follow your company in order to be seen, however, since the content is so niche and targeted it may not show up in front of candidates.

 Users Don’t Use TikTok Necessarily to Look for Jobs